kkuchar2/smooth-gradient/README.md

-# Smooth Radial Gradient Generator
+# Smooth Gradient Generator

-This React application enables you to generate smooth radial gradients with customizable Gaussian distribution.
+This React application enables you to generate smooth gradients with customizable Gaussian distribution.

 ## Features